Results of the Work – 1/28/26

 Hey Sisters and Brothers in Christ,

-Thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had the chance, God truly blessed.

 In Him,